 - Fungal culture

 - Hormone level testing to evaluate hormonal causes of skin diseases

 Dermatopathology is the microscopic examination of sections of skin obtained through biopsies.

 The Angell Dermatology Service works closely with the Angell Pathology Laboratory to provide a multi-disciplinary and comprehensive approach to dermatopathology.
 The Angell Pathology Laboratory is in the same building as our veterinary hospital and is staffed by two Board-Certified Veterinary Pathologists.
-Skin biopsies obtained by the Angell Dermatology Service are reviewed by Drs.
-Loft or Simon of the Angell Dermatology Service and an Angell Pathologist.
+Skin biopsies obtained by the Angell Dermatology Service are reviewed by your pet’s dermatologist and an Angell Pathologist.